maxwalts/maxwalts/README.md

 ### Hi there 👋

-I'm Max, a current sophomore studying business & computer science, with a keen interest in startups and emerging technologies.
+I'm Max, a current sophomore studying business & computer science with a keen interest in startups and emerging technologies.
 Striving to learn something new every day.